asadsabir/World-Bank-Gini-Index/README.md

 *Figure 6*

 Figure 6 shows how both models perform with less features.
 XGBoost clearly performs better with less features.
-Using Recursive feature elimination, permutation importance, trial, and error I was able reduce the model to these seven features with an average R-squared of 0.68:
+Using Recursive feature elimination, permutation importance, trial, and error I was able reduce the model to these **7** features with an average R-squared of **0.68**:

 - Poverty PCA 0 (Poverty magnitude)
 - Poverty PCA 1 (Poverty severity)